ericfortis/final-cut-pro-scene-detect/README.md

 ## Use Cases

-### Increasing the frame rate of a video with cuts
+### Increasing the frame rate of already edited videos

 Say you want to increase the frame rate of an old video using Final Cut’s Optical Flow (Machine Learning) interpolation.
 You’ll face two main problems.
 First, FCP messes up